BASKETBALL PLAYER

 Icon of person Brandon Ingram

-Brandon Xavier Ingram (born September 2, 1997) is an American professional basketball small forward for the Toronto Raptors of the National Basketball Association (NBA).
+Brandon Xavier Ingram (born September 2, 1997) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
 He was selected by the Los Angeles Lakers with the second overall pick in the 2016 NBA draft, and was named to the NBA All-Rookie Second Team.
 He was traded to the New Orleans Pelicans and became a first-time NBA All-Star and was named the NBA Most Improved Player in 2020 during his first season with the Pelicans.
-Ingram had a successful high school career in North Carolina, where he won state titles each of his four years of high school and was named North Carolina's Mr. Read more on Wikipedia
+Ingram had a successful high school career in North Carolina, where he won state titles each of his four years, and was named North Carolina's Mr. Read more on Wikipedia

 Memorability Metrics